Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 ```
 as shown in the [user guide](../User_Guide.ipynb)

-But it is sometimes desirable that some algorithms are excluded by default from the estimation process.
+But sometimes it might be desirable that some algorithms are excluded by default from the estimation process.
 This can be
 achieved by extending the constructor of `DUMMYEstimator` to:
 ```python
 def __init__(self, n: int, memory_bound=inf, **kwargs):